bkw777/NODE_DATAPAC/README.md

 ### MiniNDP "OG"
 * Circuit is more like the original NODE version.
-* Components are more common, more likely to be available.
+* Components are more common & available.
 * Supports 512K, 256K, or 128K.
 * Supports CR2032, CR2016, or CR2012, so you can choose if you want more battery life or a thinner card.
 * Supports a big tantalum cap for more battery-change grace period.